DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

   --ema_decay 0.9999

 ```

 Replace /path/to/your/sdxl/model with the path to your SDXL model checkpoint, and /path/to/your/data with the path to your dataset.

 4. Training Options

    --model_path: Path to the pre-trained SDXL model.
    --data_dir: Directory containing training images and captions.
    --cache_dir: Directory to cache latents and embeddings.
    --learning_rate: Learning rate for the optimizer.
    --num_epochs: Number of training epochs.
    --num_inference_steps: Number of inference steps for sigma schedule.
    --gradient_accumulation_steps: Number of steps to accumulate gradients.
    --ema_decay: Decay rate for Exponential Moving Average.
-Memory Optimization Techniques
-To enable training at 1024x1024 resolution without running into memory issues, several optimization techniques are employed:

 ### Acknowledgements
 This project is inspired by the following paper: